 - Dramatic changes took place in the city centre.

 - To the south of the town, there is a golf course surrounded by trees.

 - A new school was built next to the swimming pool.

 - The old road running from north to south was replaced by a new motorway.

 Describing maps in IELTS academic writing task 1 is all about using the correct vocabulary and understanding the maps.
-While practicing you must focus on the kind of words you should use and the structure you must adopt.
-With this you can easily hope to achieve a good score.
+While practising you must focus on the kind of words you should use and the structure you must adopt.
+With this, you can easily hope to achieve a good score.